g0v-it/data-inps/README.md

 - **sdaas** (smart data as a service):  the data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a set of gateways to transform raw data in linked data and a build script that populates the RDF store.
 See files and docs in [sdaas directory](sdaas/README.md)
 - a set of **apis** that query the SPARQL endpoint and produce json data with a schema suitable to be used with the [BubbleGraph Component]().
 See files and docs in [apis directory](apis/README.md)
-- a **router** that provides redirects and caching to the platform services.

 This picture shows the components interactions:

 ![architecture](doc/architecture.png)